radial-color-picker/vue-color-picker/docs/guide/faq.md

 # First Asked Questions

+## Does it support server-side rendering/static site generation?

+The good news: yes, via Vite's server-side rendering.

+The bad news: Nuxt v2.x doesn't support Vue 3 and until it does the `ColorPicker` isn't compatible with Nuxt's server-side rendering/static site generation.

 ## What's the browser support?

 The **last two versions of major browsers** (Chrome, Safari, Firefox, Edge) are supported though it will probably work in other browsers, webviews and runtimes as well.